per-gron/blackhole/README.markdown

 hygienic macros.
 Usage of the other forms of macros is strongly recommended.

-# Known issues

-The syntactic tower is only partially implemented.
-This can lead to confusion about what code is executed on compile-time versus run-time.
-If you don't use macros, or only use `syntax-rules` macros, these issues will never arise.

-The hygiene system doesn't do DSSSL parameter scoping quite right.
-In particular, `#!key` and `#!optional` parameters with default values of other parameters in the same parameter list don't work:

-    > (define (fun a #!key (b a))
-        b)
-    > (fun a)
-    *** ERROR IN (console)@6.6 -- Unbound variable: ~#a
-    1>
-    >

 # More information / Contact

 Please drop me a line at *per dot eckerdal at gmail dot com* or use